Virtual Cleanup Challenge

 How to participate:

-2. Join the National River Cleanup challenge using the code: NRCCLEANUP
+- Join the National River Cleanup challenge using the code: NRC2023

 How do I claim my account?

-In the app, click on Profile, which is located on the top ribbon and to the left of the Community section.
+In the app, click on Profile, which is a circular multi-colored icon in the top left corner.
 Under Profile, click on the light blue button labeled Claim Your Account.
 Click sign up with email and follow the steps.

 How do I take photos?